 If you love freshly-made cakes and delicious brunch, you absolutely have to get yourself down to The Early Bird Bakery in Kings Heath.
 Their cakes, bakes and pastries are all made fresh, in-house each morning, and go perfectly with one of their speciality coffees.
 Their brunch menu is original and exciting (with a few brunch staples thrown into the mix too) and features delectable delights such as the Cinnamon Roll French Toast (which in our opinion, everyone should try), all made with high quality, fresh ingredients.
 Make it your life’s mission to get yourself down there as soon as you can.
 Tell them IB sent you.

 IB Deal: 10% off the bill

 This little tapas restaurant down in Digbeth is a great hidden gem for anyone who loves Spanish cuisine.
 Offering up tasty bites of the Mediterranean, this is a great place to dive into some delicious dishes.
 With a menu based around small plates, this place is ideal for a laid-back meal with friends or loved ones.
 Grab a few plates to share (or just a grab a bunch for yourself and glare menacingly at anyone who tries to touch one of your dishes) and enjoy this tapas with a twist.
-Don’t forget to check out the blackboard for exciting daily specials too.

 Under Pressure Espresso